PowerShell/PSScriptAnalyzer/RuleDocumentation/AvoidGlobalVars.md

 Variables and functions that are present when Windows PowerShell starts have been created in the global scope.

 Globally scoped variables include:
-	- automatic variables
+	*Automatic variables
-	- preference variables
+	*Preference variables
-	- variables, aliases, and functions that are in your Windows PowerShell profiles
+	*Variables, aliases, and functions that are in your Windows PowerShell profiles

 To understand more about scoping, see ```Get-Help about_Scopes```.